nrbxyz/docs/Derpitcraft/README.md

 ### Detailed Rules and Guidelines

 1. **No Griefing Policy**: Griefing is not tolerated at all.
 If you are caught, you will be **banned** from Derpitcraft Season 9 indefinitely.
 Our moderators will decide a suitable punishment.
-Griefing also includes stealing items from other players, destroying their bases, structures, and farms, and causing deaths/ killing players (The PvP policy is explained in **Pt.2**).
+Griefing also includes stealing items from other players, destroying their bases, structures, and farms, and causing deaths / killing players (The PvP policy is explained in **Part 2**).
 It includes *harmful* pranking.
-Read more about the pranking policy in **Pt.3**.
-For a better idea on what consists of a player's base, structure, or farm, see **Pt.4**.
+Read more about the pranking policy in **Part 3**.
+For a better idea on what consists of a player's base, structure, or farm, see **Part 4**.

-    To report griefing, or a player in any other condition, read the **Reporting** section of the **How To Guide**.
+  > To report griefing, or a player in any other condition, read the **Reporting** section of the **How To Guide**.

 2.  **PvP Policy**: PvP is not permitted on the server except under specific conditions.
 PvP includes killing a player's pet, and damaging the player in any way, including but not limited to: using TNT, using weapons, using bows, using crossbows, using potions, and using pets.